 1 Internet Access You will need a computer with an internet connection and a printer.
 We recommend using Firefox, you may also use Google Chrome or IE 6.0 and above.
-Log In to www.selectmysubjects.com.au using: 2 Log In Click here to open Web Preferences Student Access Code: Your Access Code will be here Password: Eg: 1a2b3c 3 Home Page To view your subject information, click " View Subject Details " at the top right of the screen.
-To select/change your preferences, click " Add New Preferences " at the top right of the screen.
+2 Log In Log In to www.selectmysubjects.com.au using: Click here to open Web Preferences Student Access Code: Your Access Code will be here Password: Eg: 1a2b3c 3 Home Page To view your subject information, click "View Subject Details" at the top right of the screen.
+To select/change your preferences, click "Add New Preferences" at the top right of the screen.
 4 Preference Selection Select your subjects from the drop down lists, you have 30 minutes to do so.
 Once complete, click " Proceed ".
 Note: You are not finished yet.
 5 Preference Validation If you are happy with your preferences click " Submit Valid Preferences " which will open your "Preference Receipt".
 Or if you would like to make changes to your preferences click " Cancel " and this will take you back to the Preference Selection page.
-6 Preference Receipt You can print your "Preference Receipt ".
-To continue click " Return to I the process by clicking " Add N of steps.
-Receipt" by clicking " Open Print View " and clicking " Print H ome Page ".
-If you want to change your preferences, repeat N ew Preferences ", otherwise exit by clicking " Log Out ".
-End
+6 Preference Receipt You can print your "Preference Receipt" by clicking " Open Print View " and clicking " Print Receipt ".
+To continue click " Return to Home Page ".
+If you want to change your preferences, repeat the process by clicking " Add New Preferences ", otherwise exit by clicking " Log Out ".
+End of steps.

-All Subject selections MUST be completed online via Web preferences by Friday, August 14th 2020.
+All Subject selections MUST be completed online via Web preferences by Friday, August 13th 2021.